-[Focus] EU renews glyphosate approval, promises extra transparency
+[Focus] EU renews glyphosate approval, pledges transparency

 The two agencies were recently in the eye of a media storm for reporting that the glyphosate weedkiller does not present a risk to human health, despite the fact that World Health Organisation's International Agency for Research on Cancer has classified it as being "probably carcinogenetic".

-Responding to the other issues in the citizens' petition, the Commission said that a ban on glyhosate was not possible.
+Responding to the other issues in the citizens' petition, the commission said that a ban on glyphosate was not possible.

-The decision to renew it "gathered the majority of member states" and was in line with what was proposed by the European Parliament, Andriukatis explained.
+The decision to renew it "gathered the majority of member states" and was in line with what was proposed by the parliament, Andriukatis explained.

-The 5 years renewal of the approval of glyphosate was approved on 27 November with a positive vote of 19 member states, after over 18 months of debate.
+The five-year renewal of the approval of glyphosate was approved on 27 November with a positive vote of 19 member states, after more than 18 months of debate.

 Health commissioner Andriukatis said that he is willing to work "towards a European target to reduce" pesticides and ensure that member states comply with their obligations under the EU current directive for a sustainable use of pesticides.